Rilquer/speciesdistributionmodeling/README.md

 	-h, --help
 		Show this help message and exit

+Usage example:
+Modeling a bird species, which coordinates are in the file "cyanocorax_cyanopogon.txt".
+Variables layers for current conditions are in the folder "current".
+Past projections will be made for Last Glacial Maximum and Last Interglacial; layers for each period are separated in the folder "LGM" and "LIG", which are in turn inside the folder "past".
+1000 pseudo-absence points will be sampled, using a random strategy.

+taxon

 ### References
 Thuiller, W., Lafourcade, B., Engler, R., & Araújo, M. B. (2009).
 BIOMOD–a platform for ensemble forecasting of species distributions.
 Ecography, 32(3), 369-373.